lizzymcc/startup/README.md

 - [x] **Components** - pages have been moved to functions. the original HTML files are still in the src folder for now, but solely for reference.
 Also, several on-page components that should be list items  have been made into functions within the file.
 - [x] **Router** - Navigation between pages is done through routing.

 Login button and overlay have been moved to all pages though they are not yet functional.
-The settings overlay also doesn't work with the current setup, but the html for both has been put into the jsx files and made jsx-friendly.
+The settings overlay also doesn't work with the current setup, but the html for both has been put into the jsx files and made (as far as I can tel0 jsx-friendly.

 ## 🚀 React part 2: Reactivity